 "We've always had good goalkeepers in Germany, at Bayern Munich, when you talk about Sepp Maier or Oliver Kahn, but I think Manuel Neuer has taken goalkeeping to a new level.
 He's the best goalkeeper in the world, I think he's even the best goalkeeper of all time."
-Those are the words of Bayern CEO Karl-Heinz Rummenigge - but is he right?
+Those are the words of former Bayern CEO Karl-Heinz Rummenigge - but is he right?

 Sepp Maier (1962-80)